 Many alcohol and drug rehab centers offer day treatment programs as a step-down program for residents who are medically stable but still need ongoing support and structure in early recovery.

 Day treatment programs do not involve residing within a treatment facility.
 Instead, patients will attend treatment for up to 25 hours a week.
-Treatments in a PHP may include individual and group counseling, mental health treatment, and medication-assisted treatment.
+Day Treatments may include individual and group counseling, mental health treatment, and medication-assisted treatment.

 New England Outpatient Treatment For Addiction